mikemcevoyiom/codex/README.md

 # codex

-This repository contains a small PyQt application for selecting audio and subtitle streams in video files and optionally converting the video stream to HEVC using FFmpeg.
-PyQt allows more customizable widgets, including styled buttons.
+This repository contains a small Tkinter application for selecting audio and subtitle streams in video files and optionally converting the video stream to HEVC using FFmpeg.
+The interface uses image buttons loaded from the `images` folder for the main actions.

 By default the script opens a directory located at `videos/unprocessed/new` within your home folder.
 You can specify a different location by setting the